veggiemonk/awesome-docker/README.md

 ### Base Tools

+* [amicontained](https://github.com/jessfraz/amicontained) - Container introspection tool.
+Find out what container runtime is being used as well as features available by [@jessfraz][jessfraz]
 * [autodock](https://github.com/prologic/autodock) - Daemon for Docker Automation by [@prologic][prologic]
 * [Chaperone](https://github.com/garywiz/chaperone) - A single PID1 process designed for docker containers.
 Does user management, log management, startup, zombie reaping, all in one small package. by [@garywiz](https://github.com/garywiz)
 * [CoreOS][coreos] - Linux for Massive Server Deployments